DanielZerihunGeda/Contract-Advisor-RAG-Towards-Building-A-High-Precision-Legal-Expert-LLM-APP/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE.md) - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Apache License 2.0.
+See the LICENSE.md file for details.

 ## Contact

-For inquiries and support, please contact us at @here
+For inquiries and support, please contact us at @lenjisa@gmail.com

----